EarthObservation/RVT_py/README.md

 [![Anaconda-Server Badge](https://anaconda.org/zmigyyy/rvt_py/badges/version.svg)](https://anaconda.org/zmigyyy/rvt_py)
 [![Anaconda-Server Badge](https://anaconda.org/zmigyyy/rvt_py/badges/latest_release_date.svg)](https://anaconda.org/zmigyyy/rvt_py)

-# Relief Visualization Toolbox Python library
+# Relief RVTVisualization Toolbox Python library

 ![](./docs/figures/RVT_head.png)

-Relief Visualization Toolbox (RVT) was produced to help scientists visualize raster elevation model datasets.
+Relief RVTVisualization Toolbox (RVT) was produced to help scientists visualize raster elevation model datasets.
 We have narrowed down the selection to include techniques that have proven to be effective for identification of small scale features.
 The default settings therefore assume working with high resolution digital elevation models derived from airborne laser scanning missions (lidar), however RVT methods can also be used for other purposes.

 Sky-view factor, for example, can be efficiently used in numerous studies where digital elevation model visualizations and automatic feature extraction techniques are indispensable, e.g. in geography, archaeology,  geomorphology, cartography, hydrology, glaciology, forestry and disaster management.
 It can even be used in engineering applications, such as predicting the availability of the GPS signal in urban areas.